Centre for Suicide Prevention

 The Centre for Suicide Prevention is a leading UK centre for research into suicidal behaviour.
 We embrace two major long-term research programmes - both provide crucial evidence to support service and training improvements that increase patient safety, reduce risk and save lives.

-- National Confidential Inquiry into Suicide and Homicide by People with a Mental Illness
+- National Confidential Inquiry into Suicide and Safety in Mental Health

-Collects data on the number, trends and risk factors linked to suicide, sudden unexplained death and homicide amongst mental health patients in the UK.
+Collects data on the number, trends and risk factors linked to suicide amongst mental health patients in the UK.

 - Manchester Self-Harm Studies (MaSH)